pittyh6/freeCodeCamp-JavaScript-algorithms-and-data-structures-4_5-12Mths-WebDevStudy-2022-2023/learnedJAVASCRIPT.md

         * The /= operator divides a variable by another number.
             * myVar /= 5; => myVar = myVar / 5;

+    * Escaping Literal Quotes in Strings
+        * When you are defining a string you must start and end with a single or double quote.
+What happens when you need a literal quote: " or ' inside of your string?
+            * In JavaScript, you can escape a quote from considering it as an end of string quote by placing a backslash (\) in front of the quote.
+                * const sampleStr = "Alan said, \"Peter is learning JavaScript\".";
+        * Quoting Strings with Single Quotes
+            * String values in JavaScript may be written with single or double quotes, as long as you start and end with the same type of quote.
+Unlike some other programming languages, single and double quotes work the same in JavaScript.
+                * const conversation = 'Finn exclaims to Jake, "Algebraic!"';
+                * const goodStr = 'Jake asks Finn, "Hey, let\'s go on an adventure?"';

 ![End Banner](/Documentation/botton-1200x350.gif)